Stone type representations and dualities by power set ring: Introduction

 \section{Introduction}

-In 1936, Marshall Stone published a long paper \cite{Stone} that whose main result was Stone's Representation Theorem which states that every Boolean ring is isomorphic to a certain subring of some power set ring, an important result in mathematical logic, topology, universal algebra and category theory.
-The theorem has been the starting point for a whole new field of study, nowadays called Stone duality (or, Stone spaces).
-It is worth to mention that ``Boolean rings'' and ``Boolean algebras'' are the equivalent notions (that is, every Boolean ring can be made into a Boolean algebra, and vice versa); though it is hard to understand how this fact remained undiscovered for so long, it was not until 1935 that Stone realized that the connection could be made formal.
-For further studies on these topics we refer the interested reader to \cite{Dimov}-\cite{Johnstone}. \\
+In 1936, Marshall Stone published a long paper \cite{Stone} that whose main result was that every Boolean ring is isomorphic to a certain subring of a power set ring.
+This Stone Representation Theorem has been the starting point for a whole new field of study, nowadays called Stone duality.
+It is worth mentioning that ``Boolean ring'' and ``Boolean algebra'' are the equivalent structures, i.e., every Boolean ring can be made canonically into a Boolean algebra (and vice versa).
+This is a well known fact, for its proof and further studies on these topics we refer the interested reader to the References, especially to \cite{Borceux-Janelidze}, \cite{Halmos 2}, \cite{Halmos} and \cite{Johnstone}. \\ In this paper we prove that if $R$ is a commutative ring, then we have the canonical isomorphism of rings:

-In partial of this paper, we prove Stone's Representation Theorem (for Boolean rings) by very short and interesting approach.
-In fact, we prove a more general result which states that if $R$ is a commutative ring then we have the canonical isomorphism of rings: where $\mathcal{B}(R)$ is the ring of idempotents of $R$ (we call $\mathcal{B}(R)$ the \emph{Booleanization} of $R$, see \S3).
-Stone's Representation Theorem is a special case of the above isomorphism. \\

-Sections 4 and 5 of our paper contain some new results on the structure of power set ring which are so interesting in turn.
-In particular, we show that every morphism between power set rings $P(Y )\rightarrow P(X)$ is not induced by a function $X\rightarrow Y$, see Theorem \ref{Corollary I}.
-Note that finding such example is not as easy as one may think at first. \\

-In \S6, we introduce a new class of schemes.
-In fact, we assign to each set $X$ a scheme structure whose structure sheaf is obtained by the power set ring.
-It is shown that this scheme is an affine scheme if and only if $X$ is a finite set. \\